ACINQ/eclair/TOR.md

 brew install tor
 ```

-Edit Tor configuration file `/etc/tor/torrc` (Linux) or `/usr/local/etc/tor/torrc` (Mac OS X)
+Edit Tor configuration file `/etc/tor/torrc` (Linux) or `/usr/local/etc/tor/torrc` (Mac OS X).
-eclair requires for safe cooke authentication as well as SOCKS5 and control connections to be enabled.
+Eclair requires safe cookie authentication as well as SOCKS5 and control connections to be enabled.
-Change value of `ExitPolicy` parameter only if you really know what you are doing.
+Change the value of the `ExitPolicy` parameter only if you really know what you are doing.

 ```